2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 Idaho Quarter Value

-The 2007 Idaho Quarter underscores a landmark conservation success.
-Once driven to near-extinction by DDT contamination, the Peregrine Falcon rebounded through The Peregrine Fund’s Boise-based breeding and release programs.
+The 2007 Idaho Quarter underscores a landmark conservation success story.
+Once driven to near-extinction by DDT contamination in the mid-20th century, the Peregrine Falcon rebounded largely through The Peregrine Fund, a Boise-based organization that pioneered captive breeding and release programs.
+Idaho formally recognized the falcon as its state raptor in 2004, a designation that directly shaped the bird’s prominent appearance on the quarter’s reverse.

 For circulating strikes, however, grades of MS67+ and higher are extremely rare and valuable.
 High-grade Philadelphia specimens in MS67+ condition command around $850, while comparable Denver pieces trade for approximately $55.
+Collectors seeking top-tier examples find that identical grades from different mints can command very different prices depending on relative population data.

 2007-P Idaho Quarter Price/Grade Chart